birdneststream/asciibird/README.md

 * Toolbars and panels follow when scrolling down
 * Experimental code to only render blocks visible on screen
 * Rename Layers
+* Some work around layers and transparent blocks, skip drawing transparent bg block on top layers.
+Or get bg from lowest layer if bg is null on higher layers.
+* The code that hides blocks off screen wont work if you scroll down, however it will work if you drag the canvas upward

 # Keyboard Shortcuts